liip/LiipImagineBundle/Resources/doc/data-loaders.rst

 --------------------

 The ImagineBundle allows you to add your custom image loader classes.
-The only requirement is that each data loader implement the following interface:
+The only requirement is that each data loader implements the following interface:
 ``Liip\ImagineBundle\Binary\Loader\LoaderInterface``.

 To tell the bundle about your new data loader, register it in the service